 Interestingly, this approach is the opposite of what works in countries like Mexico where users prefer an open interface, as Jaime of HOLD Marketing explained in the previous episode of Partner Talks.

-How WhatsApp is helping bridging gender and education gaps
+How WhatsApp Business Model is helping bridging gender and education gaps

 During the interview Deepa introduced us to two initiatives that she’s part of and that are aimed at increasing digital literacy and entrepreneurship in rural areas, with a special focus on women.
 They are the Google Internet Saathi program and Sheroes.

 A key part of these initiatives is to foster peer to peer learning, where volunteers like Deepa help instruct groups of 10-15 people on various topics.
 She explained that given the widespread adoption of WhatsApp Business Model in the country almost all their communication takes place via WhatsApp using a mix of audio messages, images and videos.